HarshBti1805/TeleMedicine/README.md

-# TeleMedicine - AI-Powered Healthcare Platform
+# Syapse-TeleMedicine - AI-Powered Healthcare Platform

 A comprehensive React Native telemedicine application built with Expo that provides advanced healthcare monitoring, communication, and AI-assisted diagnosis for patients with physical conditions.

 ## 🏥 Overview

-TeleMedicine is a cutting-edge mobile healthcare platform designed to bridge the gap between patients and healthcare providers through innovative technology.
+Syapse-TeleMedicine is a cutting-edge mobile healthcare platform designed to bridge the gap between patients and healthcare providers through innovative technology.
 The app combines real-time monitoring, AI-powered assistance, and seamless communication to deliver comprehensive healthcare services.

 ## ✨ Key Features